Submitting a claim to SNCB

 Claiming additional expenses

-SNCB will consider (but not guarantee) reimbursing travellers for expenses that were incurred as a direct result of your delayed or cancelled train and were unavoidable.
+If possible, please try to claim via your travel insurance company first.
+SNCB will only consider (but not guarantee) refunds for unavoidable expenses incurred as a direct result of their delayed or cancelled train.
 For example:

 Making a claim

 If you need to make a claim for additional expenses, you should add a short explanation and attach supporting documents to your claim.

 It's fine to upload scans or photos of receipts or new tickets as an attachment.
 However, you are required to retain the original documents for the duration of the claim.